Certified Farms

 Husch Vineyards was the first winery in Anderson Valley and has vineyards planted in the 1970s on the 23-acre home ranch.
 Third generation owners Zac Robinson and Amanda Robinson Holstine protect all areas of the vineyard with cover crops and no-till practices.
 Mill Creek and Lazy Creek form the borders of the property and have well-vegetated riparian corridors.
 Other sites include Nash Mill Vineyard.

-Lazy Creek Vineyard
+Lazy Creek Vineyards

 This site encompasses 40 acres of organically farmed vineyards, originally planted in 1973 on a 90-acre ranch north of Philo and south of Hendy Woods in the northern end of Anderson Valley.
 The land was tended by a family who farmed it organically since 1999, managing the land to conserve water and prevent soil erosion.
 Recently it has come under the management of Ferrari -Carano.

-Lost Creek Vineyard
+Lost Creek Vineyards

 Meyer Family Cellars